Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam29/12/2023

 Explaining the increase in ticket prices for BOT projects, a representative of the Vietnam Road Administration said that BOT projects managed by the Ministry of Transport were put into operation mainly before 2016.
 According to the provisions of the BOT project contract, the ticket price adjustment cycle is 3 years/time (with an increase of 6%/year).
-Although BOT projects have reached the time to increase ticket prices from 2019-2022, there are some projects that have gone through 2 cycles but have not yet had their ticket prices increased, affecting the financial plan and the project's ability to recover capital.
+Although BOT projects have reached the time to increase ticket prices from 2019-2022, there are some projects that have gone through 2 cycles but have not yet increased ticket prices, affecting the financial plan and the project's ability to recover capital.

-According to Minister of Transport Nguyen Van Thang, the BOT contract and the PPP Law stipulate that when a BOT project of an enterprise exceeds 125% of the expected revenue, the investor must share it with the State.
-Conversely, if the revenue falls below 75% of the expected revenue, the State must share the risk.
-"When the revenue is too low, the State must buy it back.
-This is a term and condition in the contract, not the State giving special privileges and benefits to the enterprise," Minister Nguyen Van Thang added.
+According to Transport Minister Nguyen Van Thang, the BOT contract and the PPP Law stipulate that when a business's BOT project exceeds 125% of its estimated revenue, the investor must share it with the State.
+Conversely, if revenue falls below 75% of the expected revenue, the State must share the risk.
+"When revenue is too low, the State must buy it back.
+This is a term and condition in the contract, not that the State grants special privileges to businesses," Minister Nguyen Van Thang added.

 (NDO)